 While the regular use of Kill Chain doesn’t necessarily have a place in Verdansk, the Warzone-specific added bonus of increasing your chances of finding a killstreak could end up being the difference between life and death in the endgame.

-Picture this… You’re in the endgame circle and another team has the high ground advantage.
-You have no way of taking them down, but then you remember that you have a Cluster Strike that you found in a Supply Box from earlier.
+Picture this… you’re in the endgame circle, and another team has a high ground advantage.
+You have no way of taking them down, but then you remember that you have a Cluster Strike you found in a Supply Box earlier.

 Without spending having to spend a dime, you can use the airstrike to give your team the upper-hand — all thanks to that trusty Kill Chain perk.
 The only caveat here is you don’t know just how much your chances are increased by.

 5. Perk 1: Scavenger